This post may contain affiliate links. Read the full disclosure here.

 - If you’re prone to overwatering your plants may suffer, since water can’t evaporate out of the walls of the pot

-Plastic pots: pros
+Plastic pots: pro

 - Cheap – free with the plant you buy!
 Even the huge ones are pretty cheap